 /**

-* Retrieves the value of the designated JDBC BLOB
+* Retrieves the value of the designated JDBC BLOB parameter as a

 * {@link Blob} object in the Java programming language.